Home > docs > plugins v1 > Docker Support

 greeting: "Hello, world!"

-parameters can be used to capture the output of
+The stdout and stderr parameters can be used to capture the output of

 commands running in the Docker container: